Content Audit Examples for Existing Pages

 What is a content audit example?

-A content audit example shows a page type, the evidence found during review, the recommended action, and the next edit.
-Useful examples connect data signals with editorial judgment.
+A content audit example shows one URL, the evidence found during review, the recommended action, and the next edit.
+Useful examples connect GA4, Search Console, page quality, and editorial judgment.

 How many pages should I audit first?